deislabs/wagi/docs/configuring_and_running.md

 - A route like `/hello` would handle traffic to `http://example.com/hello`
 - The route `/hello/...` is a special wildcard route that handles any traffic to `http://example.com/hello` or a subpath (like `http://example.com/hello/today/is/a/goo/day`)

-The `module` directive is a path to a `wasm` or `wat` file on the filesystem.
-We recommend using absolute paths.
+### Module References

+A module reference is a URL.
+There are three supported module reference schemes:

+- `file://`: A path to a `.wasm` or `.wat` file on the filesystem.
+We recommend using absolute paths beginning with `file://`.
+Right now, there is legacy support for absolute and relative paths without the `file://` prefix, but we discourge using that.
 Relative paths will be resolved from the current working directory in which `wagi` was started.
+- `bindle:`: A reference to a Bindle.
+This will be looked up in the configured Bindle server.
+Example: `bindle:example.com/foo/bar/1.2.3`.
+- `oci`: A reference to an OCI image in an OCI registry.
+Example: `oci:foo/bar:1.2.3` (equivalent to the Docker image `foo/bar:1.2.3`).

+> Note: Bindle URLs should not ever have a `//`.
+OCI URLs should use a `//` only if refering to a specific host, and may always omit `//` even if there is a reference to an external host.

 #### Volume Mounting